schrma/swissarmyknife/CONTRIBUTING.rst

     the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.

-After a pull request a CI-process from ``.github/workflows/check-python.yml`` is started (similar tests as with tox are excecuted)
 When the pull request was accepted and a *rebase merging* was done.
-The action from ``.github/workflows/release-package.yml`` is started.
+In the background is an update of the Documenation with ReadThedocs_.
+At the same time an action from ``.github/workflows/create-changelog.yml`` is started.
+The following points are executed:

+* Version is read from *CURRENT_RELEASE_NOTE.md*
+* *CHANGELOG.md* is update with *CURRENT_RELEASE_NOTE.md*
+* Commit
+* Tag

+On succes ``.github/workflows/release-package.yml``is started.

 #.
 Reads out tag version and saves to a variable::